 As many of you know, I’m a true Debian fanatic.
 Some even say I’m a Debian nut head, borderline evangelist.
 And mark my words, to call me an evangelist is something truly unique, seeing how my feelings are towards true evangelists.
 But it has to be said, that I without a shadow of a doubt love and cherish the open-source community.

 To quote what is said on Wikipedia;

 If you feel that something is missing, or that a feature isn’t implemented the way you feel it should be, you can make your own changes to the code and submit these changes to the developers.
-They can either incorporate these changes if found valuable to other users in future versions, or make them optional parts of the software.
+They can either incorporate these changes if found valuable to other users in future versions or make them optional parts of the software.

 What does this mean for the end user?
-Well, with this type of an open architecture the software is highly exposed to programming errors.
-People constantly try to find weaknesses in the programs, and whereas with proprietary software found in programs such as Microsoft Windows where the source code are well kept secrets, other developers can go in to see what actually causes this error.
+Well, with this type of open architecture the software is highly exposed to programming errors.
+People constantly try to find weaknesses in the programs, and with proprietary software found in programs such as Microsoft Windows where the source code is a well-kept secret, other developers can go in to see what actually causes this error.

-Who says that you need Microsoft Office to write office documents?
-Who says that you have to use Adobe Acrobat to create and publish PDF-documents?
-Who says that you need to use Adobe Dreamweaver to create dazzling web pages, and god forbid that you have to use Adobe Photoshop to do image editing.
-There are a multiple of alternatives in the open source sphere, and the great thing is that many of these alternatives doesn’t only run in Windows, they run in Linux too!
+Who says that you have to use Adobe Acrobat to create and publish PDF documents?
+Who says that you need to use Adobe Dreamweaver to create dazzling web pages, and god forbid that you have to use Adobe Photoshop to do image editing?
+There are multiple alternatives in the open-source sphere, and the great thing is that many of these alternatives don’t only run in Windows, they run in Linux too!

-I do the little of editing of HTML and CSS I do in a normal text editor, in other words back to basics, so no need for a graphical editor there for me.
+I do the little editing of HTML and CSS I do in a normal text editor, in other words back to basics, so no need for a graphical editor there for me.
 But rest assured, there are graphical editors out there for those that want that.
 As for image editing, there’s a little gem called The Gimp.
 This little gem looks and feels very much like Adobe Photoshop, but weighs in with a much smaller installation size and basically all the features normal users require to do image editing.

 Personally, I use Firefox as my choice of browser, and Thunderbird as my main choice for e-mail.
-Both these programs come from the Mozilla foundation, which is an organization based on the glorious principles of the open source community.
-As with most open source programs, they can also be extended with the use of extensions or so called plug-ins.
+Both these programs come from the Mozilla Foundation, which is an organization based on the glorious principles of the open-source community.
+As with most open-source programs, they can also be extended with the use of extensions or so-called plug-ins.
 They are in short, standalone programs that can be added to the main program for extended features, transforming the program you’re using into a virtual Swiss army knife.

-From time to time, I find shortcomings and/or bugs in plug-ins I use.
+From time to time, I find shortcomings and/or bugs in the plug-ins I use.
 I have a basic programming background, having touched different programming languages and scripting languages across different computer platforms.
-But the thing is, there’s a huge array of programming languages, and even a wider array of API’s out there, making some things hard to fix yourself.
-So what happens when you stumble across such issues yourself, and you can’t fix it?
+But the thing is, there’s a huge array of programming languages, and even a wider array of APIs out there, making some things hard to fix yourself.
+So what happens when you stumble across such issues yourself, and you can’t fix them?

-I had some problems with a couple of the plug-ins I run on this blog which I was unable to fix myself, or was able to fix myself that I wanted the author(s) to be aware of.
+I had some problems with a couple of the plug-ins I run on this blog which I was unable to fix myself, or was able to fix that I wanted the author(s) to be aware of.
 I sent them an e-mail, and it didn’t take long before I got a response back.
-All the problems were fixed, and was later included in a later version of the plug-ins in question.
-So not only did I help myself by taking the time to track down the problem and doing my part to get it fixed, but I made sure that John Average down the road didn’t run in to the same problems.
+All the problems were fixed and were later included in a later version of the plug-ins in question.
+So not only did I help myself by taking the time to track down the problem and doing my part to get it fixed, but I made sure that John Average down the road didn’t run into the same problems.

 You’ve always heard that being open and honest is a good thing, and if it’s one thing I’ve learnt about the open source community, is that this for sure applies to this community.